KiyaniBamba/react-shopping-cart/README.md

 - Now that we have refactored our `Products` component to utilize `Context API` let's refactor our `Cart` and `Navigation` Component to use `Context API` as well.

 - To start create a new file in our contexts folder named `CartContext.js`, this context is going to be utilized by our `ShoppingCart` and `Navigation` component.
+OK

 - Inside of our new `CartContext` import `createContext` and create a new context named `CartContext`.
+OK

 **STEP 5 - Providing data with CartContext**

 - Let's go ahead and bring our newly created `CartContext` into our `App.js` and wrap all of our components inside of our `CartContext.Provider`.
 Make sure our `ProductContext.Provider` is still the root provider.

 - Now pass a value prop to our `CartContext.Provider`, this value prop is going to contain our `cart` state.
+OK

 - Now that we're providing our cart data, we can start to refactor our `Navigation` and `ShoppingCart` components.
+OK

 - Let's start with our `ShoppingCart` component first.
 Go ahead and refactor the `ShoppingCart` route to no longer use render props.
-This will throw us an error, but we'll be able to resolve it quickly.
+This will throw us an error, but we'll be able to resolve it quickly. ok

 - While were at it let's go ahead and remove the props from our navigation as well.